 Acid–Base Basics

-Venous blood gases (VBG) are faster and less painful than arterial samples, and for many bedside questions they’re good enough.
-This guide explains what a VBG can reliably tell you, how to estimate arterial values when appropriate, and the red lines that still require an ABG.
+Venous blood gases (VBG) are faster and less painful than arterial samples, and for many bedside questions they are good enough.
+This guide explains what a VBG can reliably tell you, when an ABG is still mandatory, and how to think about VBG vs ABG in real clinical practice.

 Typical VBG Ranges